 Disc pain is one of the most common reasons people seek Chiropractic treatment.
 Over the years the dreaded disc seems to have been villainized, resulting in a host of misconceptions about the condition.
 In reality; while disc injury and bulging can cause severe pain and discomfort, most of the time it can be managed simply, and most people will recover within 6-8 weeks of conservative treatment.

 Intervertebral discs are shock absorbing cushions that lie between the back bones (vertebrae) that make up your spine.
 Like Onions (and Shrek) discs have layers.
-These layers wrap around a jelly center called the nucleus.
+These layers are called annular layers, and they wrap around a jelly center called the nucleus.
 Only the outer layers of the disc contain nociceptive nerve endings which are able to send messages to the brain to alert it of tissue damage.

 Damage to the discs is mainly caused by abnormal spinal loading, or in simpler terms: too much stress on your back in ways that it is not designed to handle.
 Prolonged sitting (driving and desk jobs), trauma, weight-bearing sports (weight lifting) and poor lifting techniques are a few mechanisms by which the spine can be “over-loaded”.
 Interestingly, smoking is another risk factor for disc injuries.

 This condition is commonly known as a “slipped disc”, although I prefer the term “Bulging disc”, because the disc does not actually become unhinged and move anywhere.

 Now that you have a good understanding of what is happening in the structure of the disc when it is injured…it’s time to put some misconceptions to rest!

 You should not exercise if you have a bulging disc.